|Dates:||July 6 – July 27|

 (All students wishing to SCUBA dive must pass a thorough diving physical and cannot have used an inhaler or suffered from asthma in the past three years.
 Additionally, students with ADHD who are or have been taking Ritalin, or any of its derivatives, will NOT be permitted to dive.
 For those who are unable or not wishing to dive, alternative water activities are available.)

-We say goodbye to the coastal community of Cairns and head to the bustling city of Sydney for a couple days of seeing the sights.
+We say goodbye to the coastal community of Cairns and head to the bustling city of Sydney for a couple days of sightseeing.
 Sydney is home to the world-famous Opera House and Harbor Bridge, both on top of our list of things to see.
 Located in the heart of the city, our hostel lets us taste the best Sydney has to offer.
 We are a short walk from Darling Harbor, and a beautiful ferry ride away from Manly Beach.

 “This trip was so amazing.
 I never thought I would experience something like I did on this trip.
 I feel so thankful for this experience, the people I met and the memories.
 I wouldn’t trade this for anything.
 I had a summer of a lifetime and made everlasting friends!
 Thanks ARCC! ”— Bri R., ARCC Student